Jon primarily focuses on major accident, wrongful death, and commercial litigation.

 He has represented airlines and aircraft manufacturers, component manufacturers and maintenance companies in federal and state courts throughout the U.S. at both the trial and appellate levels.
-He principally focuses on representing clients relating to major aviation accidents, complex and commercial litigation, products liability, social media, regulatory issues and aircraft hull damage claims.
+He principally focuses on representing clients relating to major aviation accident, ultra-high net worth wrongful death, and commercial litigation.

 With invaluable industry experience in representing his clients, Jon’s notable work includes: